Fr\"ohlich Condensation of Bosons: Graph texture of curl flux network for nonequilibrium properties: Graph topology and order parameter for condensates

-Table \ref{T1} collects the symmetry and graph topology for the three different phases.
-Notably, the polariton condensation (PC) as a promising driven-dissipative system obeys the EOM sharing the structure of Eq.(\ref{EOMP}) \cite{Zhang_PRB2022, Lagoudakis_PRL2022}.
-The PC thus resides in the FC regime, exhibiting a graph texture distinct from the BEC phase.
+Table \ref{T1} collects the symmetry and graph topology for the three phases.
+Notably, the polariton condensation (PC) as a promising driven-dissipative phase obeys the rEOM sharing the structure of Eq.(\ref{EOMP}) \cite{Zhang_PRB2022,Lagoudakis_PRL2022}.
+The PC thus resides in the NCB regime, exhibiting a graph texture distinct from the BEC phase.

 Fig.\ref{flux} shows the 2D curl fluxes given by Eq.(\ref{Jc}).
-From Fig.\ref{flux}(a), it turns out that in the above-threshold regime, $\text{J}_{\text{c}}=0$ around the peak of the number distribution $P_{n,N}$.
-This is along with Theorem \ref{Theo4}. $|{\rm J}_{{\rm c}}|$ further exhibits a Mount-Fuji landscape, in Fig.\ref{flux}(d), revealing a ring ridge that locates an optimal curl flux which reflects the order parameter in Eq.(\ref{WQ}).
-This is expected from Theorems \ref{Theo1} and \ref{Theo4}.
+From Fig.\ref{flux}(a), it turns out that in the above-threshold regime, $\text{J}_{\text{c}}=0$ around the peak of the number distribution $P_{n,N}$. $|{\rm J}_{{\rm c}}|$ further exhibits a summit-crater landscape, in Fig.\ref{flux}(d), revealing a ring ridge that locates an optimal curl flux which reflects the order parameter in Eq.(\ref{WQ}).
+These are align with Eq.(\ref{intJc}).
 In the below-threshold regime, however, the curl fluxes diminish.
 This is a thermal phase in a broader context, as depicted in Fig.\ref{flux}(b).
-Moreover, in Fig.\ref{flux}(a,c), ${\rm J}_{{\rm c}}$ shows a good agreement with the currents calculated from the graph network approach \cite{WindingDiscrete}.
+Moreover, in Fig.\ref{flux}(a,c), ${\rm J}_{{\rm c}}$ shows a good agreement with the currents calculated from the curl network approach using Eq.(\ref{Jnet}).